luxn/osrm-backend-k8s/README.md

 # osrm-backend for Kubernetes
-Open Source Routing Machine (OSRM) [osrm-backend](https://github.com/Project-OSRM/osrm-backend) for Kubernetes on AWS EKS.
-Forked on peter-evans/osrm-backend-k8s which used GKE.
+Open Source Routing Machine (OSRM) [osrm-backend](https://github.com/Project-OSRM/osrm-backend) for Kubernetes on AWS EKS. *Forked from peter-evans/osrm-backend-k8s which used GKE.*

 This Docker image and sample Kubernetes configuration files are one solution to persisting [osrm-backend](https://github.com/Project-OSRM/osrm-backend) data and providing immutable deployments.